PersidaVarban/Snake-game/README.md

   <li>Changing the skin</li>
   <li>Sound off/on</li>
   <li>Keeping score in a database when you lose</li><br>
-  The program was written in Visual Studio and contains exclusively the Python language
+  The program was written in Visual Studio and contains exclusively the Python language.
 </h3>